Warning – this post is important to you, it matters to me and it’s epic. So important I’ve turned it into a free manifesto you can get right here.

 #15.
 Be The CEO of YOU Inc

 On that note, if your business is going to revolve around you as the brand, then remember to stay true to your own values.
 For me integrity is my number one value in life.
 That guides everything else I do.
-Try to remember that even if you aren’t necessarily the face of your business, everything you do will reflect on you – as a brand, as a professional, as an expert, as an entrepreneur.
+Try to remember that even if you aren’t necessarily the face of your business, everything you do will reflect on you.
 So make sure you give your all to everything, and when you don’t feel like doing that, question what it is that’s making you feel that way.
 Perhaps it’s time for a new direction?
 Transform yourself into someone who counts and changes the world.

 #16.
 Surround Yourself With Genius